ichizhov/ExtensibleCommands/Docs/Section7.md

 Extensible Commands can be utilized to provide a straightforward solution to these requirements.
 One possible implementation would involve the following:
 1) Modify Command classes to include a list of used resources/components.
 For SimpleCommand classes, this list represents the actual resources and can be supplied at construction time.
 For other classes, the lists can be aggregated recursively from descendant commands.
-2) Modify the Command class to include a delegate for reservation check.
+2) Modify the Command class to include a delegate for a reservation check.
 This delegate would take a list of resources used by this command and return the result of the reservation check.
 The reservation check will be performed at the beginning of the execution.
 3) Implement a centralized class that would keep a list of currently used resources and the reservation check function described in (2).

 ### 7.2.3.
 Selective pause or abort.

 One interesting feature that may be easily implemented using Extensible Commands is the selective pause or abort of some specific operations.
 When an abnormal situation occurs, it may be necessary to pause or abort certain operations based on the specifics of that abnormal situation.
 For example, if a danger of mechanical collision is detected, all motion-related commands could be paused or aborted, while other unrelated commands may proceed.

 With Extensible Commands, a possible implementation of such behavior would involve identifying categories of operations that would require such special Pause/Abort handling and distinguishing them by either ensuring that they are of the same command type, or have a special property.
-Provided references to all currently executing commands are stored and available, at failure time it is possible to examine all descendant commands of all currently executing commands, find which ones have not been completed yet, and determine if any of them would require pause or abort.
+Provided references to all currently executing commands of importance are stored and available, at failure time it is possible to examine all descendant commands of all currently executing commands, find which ones have not been completed yet, and determine if any of them would require pause or abort.
 This approach is scalable, and would not require any new code when new commands are implemented.

 [[Previous section]](Section6.md)